canardleteer/quickly-explore-rs/README.md

 ### Format the changed code (Your IDE may do this for you)

-Let's check to see if that's good Rust, with `cargo fmt`:
+Let's check to see if that's good Rust, with `cargo fmt --check`:

 ```shell
 -> cargo fmt --check